thaitype/react-random-name-game-with-fix-result/README.md

+# Birthday Party with faking random name

-# Random Name with Fix Result using React Spring
+Random Name with Fix Result using React Spring

 ## **Motivation**